Ekoda/AutoNote/README.md

 (work in progress)

 AutoNote is a python project that automatically transcribes and summarizes audio files using Whisper speech recognition and OpenAI language models.
+Originally the idea stemmed from me wanting to automate my note-taking in meetings.

 ## Features